Request Demo

 Some companies also choose to purchase a machine-to-machine (M2M) provider, which are software packages that both connect to the GDSN data pool and streamline the process of moving data.
 Not all data pools, however, offer this service or maintain certification programs.

-GS1 recommends that companies complete a small, controlled data pool trial before choosing a provider.
+GS1 recommends companies complete a small, controlled data pool trial before choosing a provider.